nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Container partitions
    A container partition does not reserve space, but is used to logically and/or physically group other partitions.

-The start addresses and sizes for image partitions are used in the preprocessing of the linker script for each image.
+The start addresses and sizes of image partitions are used in the preprocessing of the linker script for each image.

 .. _pm_configuration: